 Even though callbacks have different purposes from attributes, they are actually associated to an element by means of an attribute.

-To associate a function to a callback, the application must employ the LupSetAttribute function, linking the action to a name (passed as a string).
+The OLD method to associate a function to a callback, the application must employ the IupSetAttribute function, linking the action to a name (passed as a string).
 From this point on, this name will refer to a callback.
-By means of function LupSetFunction, the user connects this name to the callback.
+By means of function IupSetFunction, the user connects this name to the callback.